MichelleTram/MichellePort.github.io/README.md

   + Power BI: data modeling, data visualization.

 ## 2. Telco customer churn analysis:
 - Description: The primary objective of this project is to extract valuable insights and devise actionable solutions to effectively tackle the issue of customer churn.
+The approach will involve the following key steps which will be completed by using Python
-- Task: the approach will involve the following key steps which will be completed by using Python:
+- Task:
   + Data understanding.
   + Conducting an in-depth analysis to uncover the underlying drivers behind customer churn.
   + Constructing a linear regression model to predict the churn score of customers for the upcoming quarter.